Norwegian royal family

-Members of the Norwegian royal family are people related to King Harald V of Norway or former Norwegian monarchs who are royals and who hold royal titles.
+Members of the Norwegian royal family are people related to King Haakon VIII who hold royal titles.
 The term does not include non-royal relatives.
 The current family who holds the throne are members of the House of Glücksburg who ascended to the Norwegian throne after the election of Prince Carl of Denmark as King of Norway (regnal name Haakon VII) during the dissolution of the Swedish-Norwegian union in 1905.

-The Norwegian monarch holds the title King of Norway while his Royal consort is Queen of Norway with the style Majesty.
-The heir apparent to the Norwegian throne holds the title Crown Prince of Norway while his wife is Crown Princess of Norway with the style Royal Highness.
-The children of the reigning Monarch and the children of the heir apparent are granted the title Prince of Norway or Princess of Norway.
-Only the eldest child is a Royal Highness, while the others do not have any styles in Norwegian, although the style of Highnesses may be used informally in foreign languages.
+The monarch, if male, is titled king.
+His wife is titled queen.
+They are entitled to the style Majesty.
+The heir apparent to the Norwegian throne is crown prince or crown princess, with the style Royal Highness.
+The children of the reigning monarch and the children of the heir apparent are princes and princesses.
+Only the eldest child of the heir apparent is a Royal Highness, while the others do not have any styles in Norwegian, although the style of Highness may be used informally in foreign languages.
 In Norway there is traditionally no distinction between the royal house (kongehuset) and the royal family (kongelige familie).
 Both are informal terms.
-The Constitution specifically recognizes only those who hold royal titles such as prince or princess, or those who are in the line of succession.
-Since the 2000s, the term royal house has been used on the website of the royal family to refer only to the monarch and his spouse, the heir apparent and his spouse, and the heir apparent's eldest child.
+The Constitution specifically recognizes only those who hold royal titles such as prince or princess, and those who are in the line of succession.
+Since the 2000s, the term "royal house" has been used on the website of the royal family to refer only to the monarch and his spouse, the heir apparent and his[/her] spouse, and the heir apparent's eldest child.
 The royal family was from the same time used to refer to other princes or princesses, but did not include untitled relatives of the royal family.

-In the 2020s, the royal family's association with accused serial rapist Marius Borg Høiby, nicknamed "Little Marius," and American conspiracy theorist Durek Verrett have been cited as contributing to a "decimation of the Norwegian royal family's reputation" and a doubling of membership in the Norwegian republican association.
+In the 2020s, the Norwegian royal family has faced extensive criticism and scandals, including Crown Princess (later Queen) Mette-Marit's association with Jeffrey Epstein, the rape conviction of her son Marius Borg Høiby (nicknamed "Little Marius"), scandals surrounding the King's brother-in-law (American conspiracy theorist Durek Verrett), and criticism of Princess Märtha Louise for commercial exploitation of her title to promote alternative medicine.
+The scandals have been cited as contributing to a "decimation of the Norwegian royal family's reputation" and a doubling of membership in the Norwegian republican association.
+Experts stated that the scandals involving the royal family's conduct increasingly undermine its role as a representative of the Norwegian state abroad.

-The royal family was the subject of the Netflix documentary Rebel Royals, which followed Märtha Louise and her second husband Durek Verrett, and in which Verrett accused the royal family of racism.